Digital Methods to Quantify Sensor Output Uncertainty in Real Time

 \verticaladjustment{-5pt}

 \begin{strip}

-{Simplified illustrative diagram for a thermopile-based infrared sensor.
-The target object releases electromagnetic radiation in the infrared range which the thermopile (D) picks up as heat.
-This creates an electric potential difference across the thermopile element.
-(E) An amplifier amplifies this signal and analog circuits process it further.
-An analog-to-digital converter (F) turns the measurement into a digital value (G).
-The calibration phase (J) uses reference values to fit a function (\emph{conversion routine}) which applications (K) will use to compute temperature values (L) from the raw readings (G).
-The conversion routine uses parameters from the calibration phase (J) stored in the sensor device memory (H).
-Because these parameters are constrained in precision by finite digital memories, quantization errors (M) in the extracted parameters cause the temperature output (O) of the conversion routines to contain significant amounts of epistemic uncertainty.
-(P) In one edge detection scenario, taking into account the uncertainty information (O) enables filtering-out false-positive edges.} \end{strip}
+{Simplified illustrative diagram for a calibration-compensated sensor.
+(A) The environment produces a physical phenomenon as an analog, potentially non-electrical, signal related to a quantity (B) we want to measure.
+(C) On the sensor device, a component picks up the signal and transduces it to an electrical signal (D).
+(E) An amplifier amplifies the electrical signal and analog circuits process it further.
+(F) An analog-to-digital converter turns measurements into digital values (G).
+These values do not have an obvious correspondence to the measurand.
+(H) The calibration phase uses reference values to fit a function (\emph{conversion routine}) which applications (J) will use to compute measurand values (K) from the raw readings (G).
+The conversion routine uses parameters from the calibration phase (J) that the manufacturer pre-stored in the sensor device memory (L).
+Because these parameters are constrained in precision by finite digital memories, quantization errors (M) in the extracted parameters cause the sensor output of the conversion routines to contain significant amounts of epistemic uncertainty (N).
+(O) Conventional approaches can quantify this uncertainty in a static off-device offline approach: this work presents a method for dynamic on-device real-time uncertainty quantification for sensor outputs which depend on pre-stored calibration data.} \end{strip}